opsit-io/opsit-explang-docs/docs/funcs-by-package.md

 ### `THROW`

-**THROW [exception]**

-Throw Java Exception.
+**Throw Java Exception.**

+**(THROW  exception)**

 The exception may be a java Throwable object or String.
 In the latter case a new ExecutionException with given message will be created and thrown.

 **builtin function** defined at  **class io.opsit.explang.Funcs$THROW**